rnkn/portfolio/_posts/2014-12-12-abductors.md

 category: writing
 description: >-
   Feature screenplay (147 p)
+news: >-
+  New feature screenplay [_The Abductors_](/abductors/) -- action/drama about a
+  misanthropic doctor who takes a foreign aid position in Honduras after the loss of his family, but finds he must lead the Miskito natives in a fight for survival against malevolent child-snatching creatures.
 external_url: https://vimeo.com/110632585
 ---

-In the depths of the Honduran jungle, a misanthropic foreign-aid doctor, reeling from the loss of his family, must lead a village of Miskito natives in a fight for survival against malevolent child-snatching creatures, and, in the process, find redemption.
+In the depths of the Honduran jungle, a misanthropic foreign aid doctor, reeling from the loss of his family, must lead a village of Miskito natives in a fight for survival against malevolent child-snatching creatures, and, in the process, find redemption.